 Qanat al-Ghadeer television channel.

-Badr has dozens of social media accounts on Facebook, YouTube, Instagram, and Twitter, many of which are administrated by and affiliated with Badr’s media center, “al-Markaz al-I’ami li Munadhamat Badr”, and office branches across Iraq’s cities.
+Dozens of additional social media accounts on Facebook, YouTube, Instagram, and Twitter, many of which are administered by and affiliated with Badr’s media center (al-Markaz al-Iami li Munadhamat Badr) and office branches in various Iraqi cities.

 The Badr Islamic Cultural Center (Markaz Badr al-Thaqafi al-Islami).
-This organization includes a dedicated local TV channel.
+This organization includes a dedicated local television channel.

-Wilaya Youth Gathering (Tajamo Shabab al-Wilaya), Badr’s youth organization.
+Wilaya Youth Gathering (Tajamma Shabab al-Wilaya), Badr’s youth organization.